What are good rules for success in life — the rules that motivated and focused students follow to do well in school and beyond?

 At the beginning of every new year, we say we’ll study harder, exercise daily, read more, go to sleep by 9pm…

-But then life happened.
+But then life happens.

 Me, the former compulsive goal-setter

-Up until a couple of years ago, I was a compulsive goal-setter who set a lot of goals—more than 50 a year.
-I set goals in the areas of sleep, exercise, academics, career, personal finance, personal development, spirituality, relationships, community service, and leisure.
+Every year I would set more than 50 goals to cover all areas of my life: sleep, exercise, academics, career, personal finance, personal development, spirituality, relationships, community service, and leisure.

-Pretty crazy list, I know.
+Pretty long list, I know.

-I even set a goal for spontaneity: Do at least one spontaneous thing a week.
+I even set a goal for spontaneity: Do at least one random thing a week.